Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Resilience and Mixed Criticality Concept

 \subsection{Joint Metric}

-As per \cite{STERBENZ20101245}, the considered QoS metrics can be delay, throughput, goodput, packet delivery ratio, etc. A common translation of QoS on the physical layer are the data rates of different network participants (throughput, parts of the delay), e.g., \cite{9145363}.
+As per \cite{STERBENZ20101245}, the considered QoS metrics can be delay, throughput, packet delivery ratio, etc. A common translation of QoS on the physical layer are the data rates of different network participants (throughput, parts of the delay), e.g., \cite{9145363}.
 Thereby, the QoS assigned to a network participant is designed to match the desired data rates of the participant (target rates).
-The herein considered resilience metrics are postfailure-related formulations, we consider the system's \emph{absorption}, \emph{adaption}, and \emph{recovery}, in analogy to \cite{Najarian2019}.
-Note that different to \cite{Najarian2019}, a failure in our work is assumed to occur instantly, which allows us to forgo integrals in the metric.
+The considered resilience metrics are postfailure-related formulations, we consider the system's \emph{absorption}, \emph{adaption}, and \emph{recovery}, in analogy to \cite{Najarian2019}.
+However, as opposed to \cite{Najarian2019}, a failure in our work is assumed to occur instantly, which allows us to forgo integrals in the metric.

 \paragraph{Absorption} For the \emph{absorption}, we consider the time $t_0$ at which a service failure occurs.
 Given the time-dependent allocated rate $r_k(t)$ and the constant desired rate $r_k^\mathrm{des}$, the absorption is then defined as the sum of ratios of $r_k(t)$ and $r_k^\mathrm{des}$: